Herkie Walls

 Herkie Walls podcast is below.

 As one of three brothers, Hercules Walls was very active in singing with the church choir and running track through a YMCA program.
-Eventually, in middle school, Herkie added football into his list of passions.
-Herkie was always the smallest one on the team but he was also the fastest and toughest.
+Eventually, in middle school, Herkie added football to his list of passions.
+Herkie was always the smallest one on the team, but he was also the fastest and toughest.

 Herkie received a double scholarship to the University of Texas for both track and football.
-Finishing at Texas as a consensus choice as All-Southwest Conference split-end setting the all-time University of Texas record in average yards per catch.
+Finishing at Texas as a consensus choice as an All-Southwest Conference split-end, setting the all-time University of Texas record in average yards per catch.

-In 1980 as a Longhorn, he earned a spot on the 1980 U.S. Olympic track team and was scheduled to run the 4X 100 relay, but President Carter boycotted the Olympic games held in Russia.
+As a Longhorn in 1980, he earned a spot on the U.S. Olympic track team and was scheduled to run the 4X 100 relay, but President Carter boycotted the Olympic games held in Russia.

 After graduation, he was drafted by the Houston Oilers in the 7th round.
 He was the first receiver picked by the team and played with Houston for four years.
 He was then traded to Tampa Bay as a receiver.
 In 1987, the Tampa Bay Bucs asked him to play during the infamous three-game strike period in the NFL.
 He played – and is convinced that his participation left him no chance of catching on with another NFL team.